Top.Mail.Ru

 The technique is the same across all our jewelry — from the classical rings of CODEX to the sharp amulets of Thorn.
 What changes is the complexity of the model and what finishing operations the piece requires.

-Celuk is a small village in Gianyar regency, in central Bali, about twenty minutes north of Ubud.
+Bali is a small village in Gianyar regency, in central Bali, about twenty minutes north of Ubud.
 Silver work has been practiced here since the 9th century, when Hindu-Buddhist influence arrived on the island from Java.
 Ten or more generations of families live by this craft, passing technique from parent to child alongside the rest of Balinese culture.

 Why is Bali known for silver?